openapi4j/openapi4j/openapi-schema-validator/README.md

 Some ideas : adding your very specific formats, checking full entity, dateStart > now() && dateStart < dateEnd, ...

-Whatever you need has now the possibility to be (re-)located at this single level and not after traversing all layers of the architecture before checking values.
+Whatever you need has now the possibility to be (re-)located at this SINGLE level and not after traversing all layers of the architecture before checking values.

 Example :